Jump to content

 • Modern build structure – ES modules with tree-shaking, code splitting and source maps

-• Production-ready – Thoroughly tested with real media content
+• Production-ready – Thoroughly tested with real-world media content

 Features